lucius-barde/bardic-cms/README.md

 		- int $height: thumbnail height, default 150,
 		- int $quality: if jpeg, thumbnail quality (0-100), default 80

-- showThumbnail: (Might be obsolete, uses the "media" object)

-- asEmail: validates $s as email with a regexp.
+- asEmail: validates $s as email, using a regexp.
 Requires:
 	1. string $s: a string that should be a valid email.

+- asLink: validates $s as a hypertext link, using a regexp.
+Requires:
+	1. string $s: a string that should be a valid link.

 - asJson: returns json_decode if $s is valid JSON, false if invalid.
 Avoid saving invalid params in database.
 Requires:
 	1. string $s: a string that should be valid JSON.